Governors Island with Kids: Vintage Carnival Rides and What Else is New for 2013

 There are so many cool happenings at Governors Island, we can't possibly list them all.
 (Happily, the Governors Island calendar does that.)
 However, we've highlighted some of our favorite annual celebrations as well as new events that sound promising.

-Enjoy arts and crafts, storytelling, live performances by the kindie folk bands Astrograss and The Maybelles, a puppet show by Arm-of-the-Sea Theater, face painting, a bike helmet give away and harbor-themed fun.
+Originally scheduled for opening day, this fest was rescheduled to Sunday, May 26 due to rain.
+Enjoy arts and crafts, storytelling, live performances by the kindie folk bands Astrograss and The Maybelles, a puppet show by Arm-of-the-Sea Theater, face painting, a bike helmet giveaway and harbor-themed fun.
 Note: The Figment mini-golf course and sculpture garden won't yet be installed but there's still plenty to do.
 FREE

 Figment Festival – Saturday, June 8-Sunday June 9 10am-6pm